 Why we do what we do.

-We'd like to take you on a little journey on the history of holistic medicine to help you understand the full picture of why we do what we do.
+We'd like to take you on a little journey on the history of integrative (holistic) and mind-body medicine to help you understand the full picture of why we do what we do.
 So grab some tea and buckle up because this is not your a-typical "about us" section.
 Theres a profound reason why we are passionate about what we are doing and we hope to share it with you.

-We are on a mission to make holistic health education accessible and affordable for communities worldwide.
-With a growing need for mental health support and the prevention of disease, holistic and mind-body approaches can be essential tools in supporting our wellbeing.
+We are on a mission to make health education accessible and affordable for communities worldwide.
+With a growing need for improved mental health, disease prevention, and whole-person care we believe that integrative and mind-body approaches can be essential tools in supporting our wellbeing.

 By educating individuals and healthcare communities on holistic medicine we can start to make better-informed decisions for our lives and the lives of others.
 It's time we move away from outdated models of disease-focused care to one that includes addressing our emotional, physical, mental, and spiritual needs.